 However, some improvements have been made in recent years, for instance by making it necessary to register the sums given to a party.
 An amendment to the Austrian act on parties made it mandatory for parties to declare the sources of their income, beginning in 2012.
 Additionally, parties are required to keep records of their accounts and publish a yearly financial report.
 This annual report must include a list of donations received.
 Therefore, and for the first time, policymakers have sought to render the flow of private money to parties transparent.
 The yearly reports are subject to oversight by the Austrian Court of Audit, and violations of the law can be subject to penalties of up to €100,000.
+The fact that some parties violated set limits during the 2013 campaign has prompted a new debate regarding stronger oversight and sanctions.

-This regulatory structure does have loopholes, however, as parties do not need to identify the sources of donations below the amount of $\in 3,500$.
+This regulatory structure does have loopholes, however, as parties do not need to identify the sources of donations below the amount of €3,500.
 As long as parties can spend money without oversight or limitations, it can be assumed that they will find ways to raise money outside the system of official scrutiny.